openharmony/docs/en/application-dev/reference/apis/js-apis-application-StaticSubscriberExtensionContext.md

 **Error codes**

-For details about the error codes, see [Ability Error Codes](../errorcodes/errorcode-ability.md).

 | ID| Error Message                                                    |
 | -------- | ------------------------------------------------------------ |
 | 16000001 | The specified ability does not exist.                        |